Canton (flag): Other

+Flag of Zanzibar in Tanzania with the flag of Tanzania in it.

 Military

 Australian White Ensign, which has a canton consisting of the Union Flag.

 Royal Australian Air Force Ensign, which has a canton consisting of the Union Flag.

 Naval ensign of Canada, which has a canton consisting of Canada's national flag.

 Naval ensign of India, which has a canton consisting of an elongated Indian national flag.

 Naval ensign of Sierra Leone, has a canton with a horizontal triband of green, white, and blue (e.g. the Sierra Leone national flag).

 Flag of the South African Army, which has a canton with the RSA's national flag in it.

 Flag of the South African National Defence Force, which has a canton with the RSA's national flag in it.

 Naval ensign of South Africa, which has a canton with the RSA's national flag in it.

 Naval ensign of the United Kingdom, which has a canton consisting of the UK's national flag in it.

+Civil ensign of the United Kingdom, which has a canton consisting of the UK's national flag in it.

+Blue ensign of the United Kingdom, which has a canton consisting of the UK's national flag in it.